Your Dog's Genetic Profile Infographic

-Posted by Dan Hinds on July 25, 2016
+Posted by Dan Hinds on 25th July 2016

 The length of the colored bars in a breed’s genetic profile shows how much of the dog’s DNA falls into each category.

 East, these breeds are genetically closest to wolves, suggesting they

 boxer, likely reflects its breeding as a military and police dog.

 Trying to decide which is better for your dog—a collar or a harness?
 The short answer is: You may need both.
 It really depends on the size and temperament of your dog and what it takes to maintain safe control of him.

 A dog barking in the backseat of the car can be a real nuisance—and even a hazard—for human drivers.
 But for dogs, barking is a way of communicating.
 In order to put the kibosh on all that annoying barking, we first need to understand why our furry companion is barking to begin with.